suddenAppearance/python_fastapi/README.md

 ## About
 This is the simple example of blog using `FastAPI` framework with `SQLAlchemy` asynchronous ORM
 ## Local run
-Next environment variables used are specified in `.env` file:
+Next environment variables used must be specified in `.env` file:
 * `DATABASE_URL_SYNC` - database url in sync mode.
 Alembic uses it to control tables version and push migrations
 * `DATABASE_URL_ASYNC` - database url in async mode.
 Used by SQLAlchemy to create engine and work with async sessions
 * `SECRET_KEY` - app secret key.
 JWT tokens signing